 The monitor's FreeSync Ultimate Engine setting has a range of 100-48 Hz, which is wide enough for FreeSync's Low Framerate Compensation (LFC) feature to extend its effective range to below 20 Hz.
 Unfortunately the FreeSync Standard Engine setting only has a narrow 100-80 Hz range.

-Unfortunately this monitor's FreeSync implementation has some bugs with how it interacts with some GPUs and graphics drivers.
-On our Radeon RX 580 test PC it was impossible to make FreeSync work properly over DisplayPort, even though it worked fine over HDMI, and worked fine over DisplayPort on our PC with an AMD Ryzen 3 2200G APU.
-Also the number of support forum threads about CF791 FreeSync issues is greater than for most monitors of similar popularity, with numerous reports of problems with certain Radeon driver versions and other issues (see our recommendations for the best Freesync monitors).
+Unfortunately, this monitor's FreeSync implementation has some bugs with how it interacts with some GPUs and graphics drivers.
+On our Radeon RX 580 test PC, it was impossible to make FreeSync work properly over DisplayPort, even though it worked fine over HDMI, and worked fine over DisplayPort on our PC with an AMD Ryzen 3 2200G APU.
+Also, the number of support forum threads about CF791 FreeSync issues is greater than for most monitors of similar popularity, with numerous reports of problems with certain Radeon driver versions and other issues.

 Variable Refresh Rate tested over HDMI, all others tested over DisplayPort.